developernaren/visitnepal/blog/intro.md

 Tl:dr; Most countries can get a visa on arrival at the airport.
 Just remember to bring some USD cash with you.

+### Safety and Security

+Emergency number in Nepal is ==100== for police and ==102== for ambulance.
+Please remember these numbers.
+The main cities we will be travelling during our trip is Kathmandu and Pokhara.
+These cities are considered very safe for tourists.

+#### Walking Alone

+During the day, it's very safe to walk around in Nepal.
+People are very friendly and helpful.
+Almost everyone can understand and reply to your basic questions in English.
+As safe as Nepal is, I would not recommend walking alone at night.
+Kathmandu is a very old city and the streets are very narrow.
+It's very easy to get lost.
+Please use a taxi or a riding app to get around at night.
+Also, there are a lot of stray dogs.
+They come out night and are usually aggressive towards strangers.
+They are not as friendly during night as they typically seem during the day.

+#### Partying

+Drinking socially is acceptable in Nepal.
+There are a lot of bars and clubs in Kathmandu and Pokhara.
+Please do not get too drunk and walk around alone at night.
+Please use a taxi or a riding app to get back to your hotel.
+All the cool bars, pubs and hotels are in [Thamel](https://maps.app.goo.gl/fUAiJoge9xK7Wx2m6) if  you are in Kathmandu and [Lakeside](https://maps.app.goo.gl/CeGWbqqU1D5VLWgM6) if you are in Pokhara.
+So, you can plan your stay based on your what you like.

+### General Noise and disturbance

+People like to pray and worship early in the morning, so it might disturb your sleep.
+Depending on your location, stray dogs may bark at night and cause disturbances.
+Please bring earplugs if you are a light sleeper.

 ### General Cost of things

 Flight to Nepal is pretty expensive but once you land here, things are pretty cheap in Nepal compared to Europe.